MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.66.md

 (iv) We require hunters to attend a refuge-specific orientation session each year prior to hunting on the refuge.

 (v) We require hunters to sign in and out each day at the refuge headquarters.
-When signing out for the day, you must report hunting success or failure, and any hit-but-not-retrieved animals on the Big Game Harvest Report (FWS Form 3-2359).
+When signing out for the day, you must report hunting success or failure, and any hit-but-not-retrieved animals on the Harvest Report (FWS Form 3-2542).

 (vi) Additional persons may assist hunters during elk retrieval only.
 No more than one unlicensed person may assist each licensed hunter during the hunt or during elk retrieval.